ronospace/Flow-Ai/FLOW_IQ_MARKET_DIFFERENTIATION.md

 ---

-**Flow iQ's market power comes from combining cutting-edge AI technology with deep healthcare domain expertise, creating a platform that doesn't just digitize existing workflows but fundamentally transforms how healthcare is delivered.**
+**Flow Ai's market power comes from combining cutting-edge AI technology with deep healthcare domain expertise, creating a platform that doesn't just digitize existing workflows but fundamentally transforms how healthcare is delivered.**